stashapp/CommunityScripts/plugins/renamerOnUpdate/README.md

 # SQLITE Renamer for Stash
-Using metadata from your Stash to rename your files.
+Using metadata from your Stash to rename your file.

 ## Requirement
 - Stash